dolthub/doltgresql/README.md

 directory.
 The default password will be `password`, just like in Postgres.
 You can use a `config.yaml` file or set the `DOLTGRES_DATA_DIR` environment variable to use a different directory for your databases.

+You can change the name and password of the super-user by setting the `DOLTGRES_USER` and `DOLTGRES_PASSWORD` environment variables before running `doltgres` for the first time.

 ```bash
 $ doltgres